 Take a Deep Dive into Japanese Pop Culture

 If you love anime, robots, kawaii things and whatever else is popular in Japan right now, you’ll love Tokyo.
 Why not grab a seat at Shinjuku’s Robot Restaurant?
-Or, how about a snack at the Kawaii Monster Café in Harajuku?
-And, if you love Hello Kitty (you know who you are), then you can’t miss Sanrio Puroland.
+Or, if you love Hello Kitty (you know who you are), then you can’t miss Sanrio Puroland.

 Robot Restaurant: Swedishnomad.com - Alex W / Shutterstock.com